Ferrari 360: 360 GT

+Ferrari 360 GT at the 2005 Le Mans 24 Hours.

 The Ferrari 360 GT is a race version of the 360 Modena developed by the Ferrari Corse Clienti department in Maranello, in collaboration with Michelotto Automobili to compete in the FIA N-GT class.

 Team JMB Giesse raced the cars during the 2001 FIA GT Championship season and won the N-GT Cup for Drivers and the N-GT Cup for Teams.
 From 2002 to 2004, Ferrari produced and sold 20 360 GTs to customers through their Corse Clienti department.

 The 3.6-litre V8 engine was tuned to generate a power output of 436 PS which was a significant improvement over the 360 Challenge cars.
 Significant additional weight reduction efforts were taken over the regular 360 Challenge cars such as lightening the wiring loom (saving 7 kg alone) as well as removing all unnecessary weight like air-conditioning brackets and doors which were now made from one-piece of carbon fibre along with the front compartment lid.

-The Final results of all the weight reduction in the 360 GT's kerb weight was 200 lb over the 360 Challenge cars (1,070 kg or 2,354 lbs).
+The final results of all the weight reduction in the 360 GT's kerb weight was 200 lb over the 360 Challenge cars 1070 kg.
 Ballast was used to bring the car back up to the regulation limit of 1100 kg.